 What is an employee review?

-An employee review (also called an evaluation or performance review) is a structured conversation and written record of an employee’s performance over a set period.
-Reviews clarify expectations, deliver feedback, set measurable goals, create consistency across teams, ensure documentation, and support engagement and retention.
+An employee review (also called an employee evaluation or performance review) is a structured conversation, backed by a written record, that assesses an employee’s performance over a set period.
+A good review clarifies expectations, delivers feedback, sets measurable goals, and documents progress, so decisions about pay and development stay fair and consistent.

-Because employees work under an employment agreement, organizations must assess performance fairly, transparently, and consistently.
-A structured review process is a reliable way to meet that responsibility.
-Employee reviews have several important functions.
-These include:
+Every employee works under an employment agreement, so you have a responsibility to assess performance fairly, transparently, and consistently.
+A structured review process is the most reliable way to meet it.

 - Aligning expectations: Roles and business priorities change; reviews confirm what success looks like now and how the employee’s work maps to company goals.